magento/devdocs/src/compliance/privacy/pi-data-reference-m1.md

 ---
-group: functional-areas
+group: compliance
-title: Personal Information Reference (Magento 1.x)
+title: Personal Information Data Reference (Magento 1.x)
 ---

-# Personal Information Reference (Magento 1.x)
+# Personal Information Data Reference (Magento 1.x)

 Use the following data flow diagrams and database entity mappings for reference when developing compliance programs for privacy regulations such as: